 What are some other skills we feel any aspiring VA needs to become exceptional?
 Here’s a short list of where to start and what to market to your future clients!

-- Basic accounting skills.
-Your boss shouldn’t contract you as their personal bookkeeper if that’s not your skill set, but it always helps to have as good an understanding of the numbers as possible.
+Your boss shouldn’t employ you as their personal bookkeeper if that’s not your skill set, but it always helps to have as good an understanding of the numbers as possible.
 Also prove that you’re willing to learn and be careful with information on the company’s finances, and your boss will trust you with it.

 In the end, we say that it’s okay to be a little afraid, as you can’t master every skill in an instant.
 We assure you that you’ll get braver over time and with consistent engagement.
 Market yourself as a VA equipped with these skills, as well as these values: reliability and trustworthiness, resilience, resourcefulness, and a problem-solver mentality.